samanarciso/GroceryItemLookup/README.md

 END
 ```
 Same as before, the returned product list is stored to a ViewBag, where the stored prodedure results are rendered in the Details view of the given department.

+## Week 16 Changes - Deployment to Azure (Simulated)

+Although my Azure credits were not exhausted, I was unable to deploy my project and felt I had no other option to submit other than submitting the DEPLOYMENT.md substitute assignment.
+My deployment guide mostly mirrors the [guide](https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-10.0) provided by Microsoft, with a few extra steps to make deployment work with my app's unique setup.
+The most noteworthy instruction on my guide was the bit about implementing the stored procedure requirement from Week 15, seen in step 4.1.
+This was necessary as the creation of the stored procedure would not transfer from the local development database to the production database.